Atemo-C/OLD-NixOS-Configuration/README.md

 ---

 ## Credits:
 The [ST Flexipatch](https://github.com/bakkeby/st-flexipatch) project, which I use to configure the ST terminal emulator.
-My (uncleaned) configuration of ST is included in this repository.
+My configuration of ST is included in this repository.

 ---